Paysend

 Bottom Line

-You now have the essentials on Paysend—features, fees, supported countries, and transfer times—to decide if it fits your needs.
+You now have the essentials on Paysend—features, fees, supported countries, exchange-rate approach, and transfer timing—so you can judge whether it fits your specific international transfer needs.